-- 11.7.
-The General Manager must keep a register containing, for each planning decision made at a meeting of the Council or a Council committee (including, but not limited to a committee of the Council), the names of the Councillors who supported the decision and the names of any Councillors who opposed (or are taken to have opposed) the decision. - 11.8.
-Each decision recorded in the register is to be described in the register or identified in a manner that enables the description to be obtained from another publicly available document. - 11.9.
-Clauses 11.7 11.8 apply also to meetings that are closed to the public.
+11.7 The General Manager must keep a register containing, for each planning decision made at a meeting of the Council or a Council committee (including, but not limited to a committee of the

+- Council), the names of the Councillors who supported the decision and the names of any Councillors who opposed (or are taken to have opposed) the decision. - 11.8 For the purpose of maintaining the register, a division is taken to have been called whenever a motion for a planning decision is put at a meeting of Council or a Council committee. - 11.9 Each decision recorded in the register is to be described in the register or identified in a manner that enables the description to be obtained from another publicly available document. - 11.10 Clauses 11.7 11.9 apply also to meetings that are closed to the public.

-Clauses 11.7 - 11.9 reflect section 375A of the Act.
+Clauses 11.7 - 11.10 reflect section 375A of the Act.